 When you meet age and service requirements, the state will subsidize your health insurance premiums.
 If your insurance premiums exceed your pension payments, ORS will create a monthly payment plan for you.

-You will be notified of any rate changes, which will occur in January.
+You will be notified of any rate changes, which occur in January.
 Premium rates for each carrier are available on the Employee Benefits section of the Civil Service website.

 Timely application and proofs

-We must receive a complete application and proofs for everyone you want to enroll no later than 30 calendar days after your retirement effective date.
+We must receive a complete enrollment request and proofs for everyone you want to enroll no later than 30 calendar days after your retirement effective date.
 For any received later, coverage will not begin until the first day of the sixth month after we receive the complete enrollment request including required proofs.

 How Medicare affects your coverage